Episode #4: 1.5

 What happens when you’re caught between two worlds -- your homeland and your new home country?
 A 1.5 generation story set in Cerritos, California with Pia Ilagan Lingasin.
 And host/producer Paola Mardo reflects on her own 1.5 experience.
 Plus: Growing up in LA's Historic Filipinotown with Carlene Sobrino Bonnivier and Gregory Villanueva.

-Listen to this episode using the player below OR subscribe to the podcast for free using the links below or this helpful guide on how to subscribe to a podcast.
+Listen to this episode using the player above OR subscribe to the podcast for free using the links below or this helpful guide on how to subscribe to a podcast.

 Help us build the future of Long Distance and join the Long Distance Radio Club on Patreon.